mijndert/website/_pages/uses.md

 - [Firefox](https://www.mozilla.org/firefox/new/) &mdash; a super fast, customizable web browser.
 I use it every single day on all my devices.
 - [iTerm2](https://www.iterm2.com) &mdash; I work in the terminal 80% of the time, why not pick the best terminal app?
-- [Tmux](https://github.com/tmux/tmux/wiki) &mdash; let's me switch between multiple programs and projects at once.
+- [Tmux](https://github.com/tmux/tmux/wiki) &mdash; allows me to me switch between multiple programs and projects at once.
 - [Vim](https://www.vim.org/) &mdash; Vim is and always will be my favorite editor, though I must admit I fire up VS Code every once in a while too.
 - [Amphetamine](https://itunes.apple.com/nl/app/amphetamine/id937984704?mt=12) &mdash; I use my laptop like a desktop, so nothing should ever sleep.
 This handy tool prevents that.
 - [Docker](https://www.docker.com) &mdash; I try and run as much of the tools that I use on the command-line in containers for obvious reasons.